lynch-lab/Schrimpf_Lynch_fetch/README.md

 The rest of the analysis and figures for the paper are produced with the code found in the R script: Analysis_code.R.

-Wind data files extracted from https://cds.climate.copernicus.eu/about-c3s are included as .grib files.
+Wind data files must be downloaded from the Copernicus website: https://cds.climate.copernicus.eu/about-c3s The link I used was this: https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=form.
+The selection used in the manuscript included the following options:
+Product type:
+--Monthly average reanalysis
+Variable (under “Popular”):
+--10m u-component of wind
+--10m v-component of wind
+Year:
+--1979-1983
+Month:
+--Jan, Feb, Nov, Dec
+Time:
+--00:00
+Format:
+--GRIB

 Other summary files produced by the R script are included in the project, and any shapefiles are stored in the Shapefile folder.